 Some of the soil may wash away and expose the roots.
 Such roots can become an attractive food source for the pests, fungal, and bacterial diseases.

-Heavy rains can be accompanied by strong winds.
+Strong winds can accompany heavy rains.
 Both these factors may end up causing the trees and plants to lean over.
-This can be harmful not just for the trees and plants but to people in the vicinity.
+This can be harmful not just for the trees and plants, but to people in the vicinity.

 The heavy rains can end up providing too much water to plants.
 The fruiting plants that receive too much water can get the problem of cracked roots.

-The plants that tend to have this issue due to overwatering include tomatoes, radishes, melons, and squash.
+The plants that have this issue due to overwatering include tomatoes, radishes, melons, and squash.
 Cracked fruits cannot last long and need to be consumed as soon as you harvest them.

 How to deal with too much rain in the garden